TO OUR TRAVELOGUES

 We ran out for a late lunch of Margherita pizza with a side of cooked fresh green beans and a tomato and lettuce salad.
 All the vegetables tasted like they were fresh from the garden.
 This Trattoria Da Peo at Via XX Settembre 32, is primarily a fish place (as are most of the restaurants in Cinque Terre) but they make good pizza, as well.
 The rains came but that didn't stop us from spending the rest of the afternoon exploring all the nooks and crannies of this adorable village.

-who kept a watchful eye on the proceedings, particularly
+watchful eye on the proceedings, particularly the

-most guests stay at half-board.
+guests stay at half-board.
 In town, there were many

 excellent-looking restaurants from which to choose and